The Cherry Tree Expert

 Paul got his first job at the National Herbarium; Paul would end up working for the government as a botanist for 50 years.

 Early on, Paul went on collecting trips in northern Mexico with botanists Joseph Nelson Rose and Paul Carpenter Standley.

 In 1910, during a trip to Mexico, the Verbena russellii - a woody flowering plant - was named for Paul George Russell.
-Later, he accompanied Rose to Argentina where the Opuntia russellii - a type of prickly pear -was also named for him.
+Later, he accompanied Rose to Argentina, where the Opuntia russellii - a prickly pear -was also named for him.

-After retiring, Russell began working on a history of USDA seed collection.
+After retiring, Paul began working on a history of USDA seed collection.
 Sadly, he never finished this endeavor.
-Russell died at the age of 73 from a fatal heart attack April 3, 1963.
+Paul died at the age of 73 from a fatal heart attack on April 3, 1963.